S-Mangan/plantshelf/README.md

 ### Visual Studio Code | Making a local copy
 The fork you created is a *remote* copy of the original repository. *Remote* means that it doesn't live on your computer---in this case it lives on GitHub's servers.

 It will be easier to make changes to the website if you have a *local* copy on Windows.
-For now, we'll just manually download the code - we'll learn a better way later.
+For now, we'll just manually download the code—we'll learn a better way later.

 - [ ] Download a zip of your fork and save it in your home folder
 ![Screenshot of downloading a zip](/documentation/download.png "Screenshot of downloading a zip")